Westdeutscher Rundfunk: Funding

+Services

 Television

 WDR began its regional television service, Westdeutsches Fernsehen (WDF), on 17 December 1965.
 On 27 August 1967, when West Germany broadcast its first color TV program, WDF used a live broadcast originating from a Bosch outside broadcast van to start broadcasting in color.
 In 1988, the channel was renamed West 3; since 1994, it has been known as WDR Fernsehen.

 While the programmes are mainly run from their Cologne headquarters, they also have a number of sub-regional studios contributing to a regular broadcast called Lokalzeit with the opt-outs "aus Aachen" (Aachen), "OWL" (Bielefeld), "aus Bonn" (Bonn), "aus Dortmund" (Dortmund), "aus Düsseldorf" (Düsseldorf), "aus Duisburg" (Duisburg), "Ruhr" (Essen), "aus Köln" (Cologne and Bonn), "Münsterland" (Münster), "Südwestfalen" (Siegen) and "Bergisches Land" (Wuppertal) for each respective region.
 WDR has its current affairs and regional politics studios in Düsseldorf.

 It has served as the production entity for shows on Das Erste, such as Verbotene Liebe ('Forbidden Love'), which, over the years, has introduced many young actors to the German audience, such as Andreas Stenschke, Jo Weil, Luca Zamperoni and Kay Böger.
 The Sportschau is produced for ARD in Cologne, and WDR contributes to ARD Digital, 3sat and arte.

 Radio

-A long-running talk show on wheels was Hallo Ü-Wagen, running from 1974 to 2010, begun by Carmen Thomas.
+A long-running talk show on wheels was Hallo Ü-Wagen ("Hello Radio Van"), which ran from 1974 to 2010 with Carmen Thomas as the original host.

 WDR's main radio channels are available on FM and digital (DAB+), as well as via cable and satellite: